sanu4satyam/Python_Practice/README.md

 # Python_Practice
-This Repository is uded for learning IBM Data Analytics Professional Certificate Course
+This Repository is used for learning IBM Data Analytics Professional Certificate Course